-Then place the ‘x’ on the right side, make your calculation again.
+Then place the ‘x’ on the right side, and make your calculation again.

-If the force is uniformly distributed on a random side of the beam, you need to place your ‘x’ on the place that that distributed load is not applied(left side of distributed load).
-Then you need to place your ‘x’ on the place that distributed load is applied.
+If the force is uniformly distributed on a random side of the beam, you need to place your ‘x’ on the place where that distributed load is not applied(left side of distributed load).
+Then you need to place your ‘x’ on the place where the distributed load is applied.

 If the right side of the distributed force is empty, place your ‘x’ on this side.

 Also, for each placement, make your bending moment calculations according to these places by considering the left side(free side actually).

 For Shear Forces That Distributed as Inclined Linear Curve